 Thomas Sutton was a famous silversmith from the first part of the 18th century.He worked from 1717 until 1744.

-He was apprenticed to Thomas Bolton, one of the most famous Irish silversmiths of all time, who is immortalised in Bolton Street.
+He was apprenticed to Thomas Bolton, one of the most famous Irish silversmiths of all time.
 His brother, William Sutton, was also a silversmith of note, and was active at the same time.

 His mark was TS with a crown over it, seen below, taken from a silver mug made in 1728.